sptankard/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">Tap on Options in the bottom left corner to choose whether you want to grant access to the sleep/wake button, volume buttons, touch screen, and motion.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">Tap on Options in the bottom left corner to choose whether you want to grant access to the sleep/wake button, volume buttons, touch screen, and motion.
 Tap Done to save your selections.
 Tap on Start at the top of the screen to begin Guided Access.</span>
 		       </div>
 		     </div>